College Township, Pennsylvania: Demographics

 As of a 2015 census estimate, the township was 89.9% Non-Hispanic White, 4.3% Black or African American, 1.2% Native American Alaska Native, 4.8% Asian, 0.3% Some other race, and 2.1% were Two or More Races.
 Hispanics and Latinos (of any race) were 1.1% of the population.

 Government

 College Township is part of Pennsylvania's 12th congressional district, represented by Republican Fred Keller, elected in 2019.

+College Township contracts police service from the State College Police Department, while Penn State University Police provides coverage to University Park campus.

+College Township is served by the Alpha Fire Company for fire protection, which maintains one of its two substations in the College Township Municipal Building.
+Centre Lifelink EMS is based in College Township, as is Mount Nittany Medical Center which also provides emergency medical services.

+A portion of State Correctional Institution – Rockview, a prison of the Pennsylvania Department of Corrections, is in College Township.

+Education

+College Township is served by the State College Area School District for K-12 education.